Montdidier, Somme: History

 The commune has existed since before Roman times, possibly corresponding to the site of Bratuspance.

 Under Charlemagne, a donjon was built in the north-west of the town, on a chalk promontory, (nowadays the site of the Prieuré).
 It was here, in 774, that Desiderius, king of the Lombards, was held prisoner by Charlemagne, giving the town its name (in French, Didier).

-Around the year 948, the first church was built near the castle by Heldwide, the wife of Hilduin, first of the house of the Counts of Montdidier.
+Around the year 948, the first church was built near the castle by Hersende of Ramerupt, the wife of Hilduin I, of the house of the Counts of Montdidier.